-Although the majority of our billing arrangements with customers are prepaid, we regularly monitor the percentage of customers who cease to pay for our services due to closing their business.
-Even though our customer churn rates improved in the fourth quarter of 2009, a larger percentage of our total customer churn was due to these issues in the fourth fiscal quarter, and we cannot guarantee that we will continue to experience the same improvement in churn rates that we had in the fourth quarter of 2009, especially given current economic conditions.
+Although the majority of our billing arrangements with customers are prepaid, we regularly monitor the percentage of customers who cease to pay for our services due to closing or downsizing their business.
+Even though our customer churn rates improved in fiscal 2010, a larger percentage of our total customer churn was due to these economic issues and we cannot guarantee that we will continue to experience the same improvement in churn rates given current economic conditions.
 Additionally, the combination of our sales cycle coupled with challenging economic conditions could have a negative impact on the results of our operations.